MitchellDusek/Energy-Analytics-Dashboard/README.md

 - Assisted with DAX measure development and optimization
 - Supported data modeling decisions and validation
 - Helped structure dashboards for clarity and usability
-- Used to pressure-test insights against underlying data
+- Used to test and validate insights against the underlying data

 All outputs were reviewed, validated against source data, and refined as needed to ensure accuracy and business relevance.